tpapp/SpectralKit.jl/docs/src/index.md

 !!! note
     API for derivatives is still experimental and subject to change.

 If derivatives along a coordinate are needed, use [`derivatives`](@ref).
 For multiple coordinates, the result will be nested in the order of increasing tags.
-When unspecified, tags are assigned automatically.
+When unspecified, tags are assigned automatically from left to right.

 ```@docs
 derivatives